amyyalex/simple-contribution/contribution.md

 * Go to carddetail.json file,
   - You'll see an array of data, add a new object into the array (to make it easier, **copy** and **paste** carddetails object template and edit)
-    The object template which you've copied is now **yours** for you to customize and edit.
+    The object template that you've copied is now **yours** for you to customize and edit.
-  - Replace 'Your Name' with your name, 'Your Profession' with what you do, add your favorite quote and the link to your socials.
+  - Replace 'Your Name' with your name, 'Your Profession' with what you do, and add your favorite quote and the link to your socials.

 - Once you're done, **save your changes** by pressing `ctrl + s`.
 - Next is to **Test your changes**.
 THIS IS IMPORTANT!
-To do that, left click on the index.html and navigate to _open in default browser_ and click on it.This project will open in your browser and you'll see what the changes you added look like on the site.
+To do that, left-click on the index.html and navigate to _open in default browser_ and click on it.
+This project will open in your browser and you'll see what the changes you added look like on the site.
 - Now, you have finished editing your code!
 And if nothing is broken and everything is working fine, you can go ahead and commit your changes.

 <h4>Step 6: Commit and Push your changes</h4>